nharleytran/out-of-the-nest/README.md

 ## Installing / Getting started

-We first need to install the packages.
+We first need to install the packages,

 ```
   $ yarn install